ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_2/module_2_tasks.md

 OUTRO:
-At this point if we open the terminal up and run the command npm run start and open our browser to localhost 3000, we should be able to upload a png and see that it gets saved to the api/uploads directory.
+At this point if we open the terminal up and run the command npm run start and open our browser to localhost  port 3000, we should be able to upload a png and see that it gets saved to the api/uploads directory.